-Speech by Jonathan Davidson, Director of Supervision – Retail and Authorisations at the FCA, delivered at the City and Financial Summit in London, 20 September 2017
+- Culture and conduct – extending the accountability regime - Speech by Jonathan Davidson, Director of Supervision – Retail and Authorisations at the FCA, delivered at the City and Financial Summit in London, 20 September 2017

-Speech by Andrew Bailey, CEO of the FCA, delivered at the HKMA Annual Conference for Independent Non-Executive Directors in Hong Kong, 16 March 2017
+- Culture in financial institutions: it’s everywhere and nowhere - Speech by Andrew Bailey, CEO of the FCA, delivered at the HKMA Annual Conference for Independent Non-Executive Directors in Hong Kong, 16 March 2017

-Speech by Jonathan Davidson, Director of Supervision – Retail and Authorisations at the FCA, delivered at the 2nd Annual Culture and Conduct Forum for the Financial Services Industry in London, 12 July 2016
+- Getting culture and conduct right – the role of the regulator - Speech by Jonathan Davidson, Director of Supervision – Retail and Authorisations at the FCA, delivered at the 2nd Annual Culture and Conduct Forum for the Financial Services Industry in London, 12 July 2016